 Why is that?
 Because blindly referencing foreign-origin URLs (that is, embedding resources without any referrer policy in place) exposes referrer information to those foreign origins, and with that means a privacy hazard.
 This is especially true with organizations in countries with lax privacy provisions, and with script or style providers who live off data, like Google or Facebook.

-As such, then, what formerly looked just user-friendly and innocent carries now even more weight.
-Not only be the ambition to offer quality code (and, per my own taste, also the most minimal code), but also to be less suggestive, and indeed perhaps quite a little less usable, when it comes to plug-in play privacy consequences.
+As such, then, what formerly looked user-friendly and innocent carries now even more weight.
+Not only be the ambition to offer quality code (which includes secure and fast code as well as, per my own taste, also minimal code), but also to be less suggestive, and indeed perhaps quite a little less usable, when it comes to plug-in play privacy cuts.

 What should be done?
 Perhaps, as I suggested to Robert and Tim after a Google Developers Experts call, we could start with using local references in code samples, and providing the full URLs (and said privacy context) in footnotes.
 That might bring awareness and attention to the issue without making the samples unusable.
 Especially with huge enterprises like Google, any code sample comes off as a recommendation or even a best practice, and so Google and other major tech firms turning more mindful, and looking more closely at the matter of responsible code sharing, could set a great precedent.

 Update (October 12, 2020)

 A few months ago I outlined what good embed code rests on, and what developers and users of such code could pay attention to.

 I’m Jens, and I’m an engineering lead and author.
 I’ve worked as a technical lead for Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly.
 I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!